+Table A-2 Optional attributes

 Optional attributes Description

 DirectiveAfter Specifies a list of directives that the httpd program processes after reading the configuration file.

 Type and dimension: string-association

 Example: DirectiveAfter{} = { KeepAlive=On }

 DirectiveBefore Specifies a list of directives that the httpd program processes before it reads the configuration file.

 Type and dimension: string-association

 Example: DirectiveBefore{} = { User=nobody, Group=nobody }

 User Specifies the account name that the agent uses to execute the httpd program.
 If you do not specify this value, the agent executes httpd as the root user.

 Type and dimension: string-scalar

 Example: "apache1"

 EnableSSL If this attribute is set to 1 (true) the online agent function adds support for SSL, by including the option -DSSL in the start command.

 For example: /usr/sbin/httpd -f path_to_httpd.conf -k start -DSSL

 Where path_to_httpd.conf file is the path to the httpd.conf file.

 If this attribute is set to 0 (false) the agent excludes the SSL support.

 Type and dimension: boolean-scalar

 Default: 0

 Example: "1"

-Optional attributes (continued) Table A-2
+Table A-2 Optional attributes (continued)

 Optional attributes Description

 HostName Specifies the virtual host name that is assigned to the Apache HTTP ServerApache HTTP Server instance.
 The host name is used in second-level monitoring for benchmarking the Apache HTTP Server.

 You can use IPv4 or IPv6 addresses for the HostName attribute.

-Note: The HostName attribute is only required when the value of SecondLevelMonitor is 1 (true).
+Note: The HostName attribute is required only if you enable in-depth monitoring by setting the LevelTwoMonitorFreq attribute.

 Type and dimension: string-scalar

 Example: "web1.example.com"

 Port Specifies the port number where the Apache HTTP Server instance listens.
 The port number is used in second-level monitoring for benchmarking the Apache HTTP Server.
-Specify this attribute only if SecondLevelMonitor is set to 1 (true).
+Specify this attribute only if you have enabled in-depth monitoring by setting the LevelTwoMonitorFreq attribute.

 Type and dimension: integer-scalar

 Default: 80

 Example: "80"

 EnvFile Specifies the path and name of the file that is sourced before executing the httpdDir/httpd program.
 With Apache 2.0, the file ServerRoot/bin/envvars, which is supplied in most Apache 2.0 distributions, is commonly used to set the environment before executing httpd.
 Specifying this attribute is optional.
 If EnvFile is specified, the shell for user must be Bourne, Korn, or C shell.

 This attribute may be required when you use the IBM HTTP Server if the online action fails.
 For example: Set the EnvFile to /usr/IBM/HTTPServer/bin/envvars.

 Type and dimension: string-scalar

 Example: "/apache/server1/bin/envvars"

 PidFile This attribute is for internal-use only.

-Optional attributes (continued) Table A-2
+Table A-2 Optional attributes (continued)